 *accesses inner guidance and wisdom

-*aids in attaining inner balance, connection and healing
+*aids in attaining inner balance and a sense of wholeness

 How to prepare for ceremony: For optimal effect of the cacao, it's best to fast for 3 hours before and partake lightly of caffeine and dairy for the day.
-Hydrating with water, before, during and after ceremony is advised as cacao is a mild diuretic and detoxifier.
+Hydrating with water, before, during and after ceremony, and drinking electrolytes, is advised as cacao is a mild diuretic and detoxifier.